lukasz-rdzanek/NextGenApp/README.md

 # NextGenApp

-Recruitment task from NextGen Coupon Follow
+Recruitment task from NextGen Coupon Follow.
+CORS must be disabled for proper operation.
+You can use the command below:

+> open /Applications/Google\ Chrome.app --args --user-data-dir="/var/tmp/Chrome dev session" --disable-web-security

 Folder stucture: